sy77777en/video_annotation_folk/labels_markdown/lighting_setup/shadow_pattern/index.md

 <h3>📖 Definition:</h3>
-Does the video feature distinct shadow patterns or gobo lighting effects other than Venetian blinds, window frames, foliage, or the subject's shape?
+Does the video feature distinct or dynamic shadow patterns or gobo lighting effects other than Venetian blinds, window frames, foliage, or the subject's shape?

 <details>
 <summary><h4> Question (Definition)</h4></summary>